red-co/obsidian-clean-theme/README.md

 # install
 download clean-theme.css
-move to  of snippets or themes.
+move to  folder of snippets or themes.

 # others
 none